skorasaurus/carto-manual/carto_manual.md

 ===
+First things first:
-Things that I don't know where should go in this, but you should know before editing more in tilemill and that I really wish I knew when I started using tilemill
+Things that in tilemill and that I really wish I knew when I started using tilemill:

  What data should go in each layer ?
  Should I make one for all roads ? one for railways ?
 Labels ?
  - This question really confused me as a newbie tilemill user.
  This is a question is a bit difficult to answer because it depends on the map that you're making.
 Generally, The more features that your map will include, the more layers that you'll want.
+Do not try to put everything in one layer, even if all of your data is in one file (even if you only have 1 shapefile?).

-If you're making a map that will feature distinct styling for bridges and tunnels and multiple types of highways, you'll likely have multiple layers there (one for bridges, one for highways, etc).
+If you're making a map that will feature distinct styling for bridges and tunnels and multiple types of highways, you'll likely have multiple layers there (one for bridges, one for highways, one for tunnels, etc).
-Many popular stylesheets have 3 separate road stylesheets, one for lower zoom levels (like 10-13ish), medium (14-17ish) and more detailed (18+).
+Many popular stylesheets have 3 separate road stylesheets, one for lower zoom levels (like 10-13ish), medium (14-17ish) and more detailed (18+), plus separate ones or all tunnels, all bridges.

 One applicable rule that is applicable for nearly every tilemill map is that you should have a layer solely dedicated to labels :)

 what programs do I use to edit my data ?
 - you can edit your code within tilemill itself.
-You can also use your own preferred text editor (sublime, notepad, vim, emacs), this is especially useful when you have multiple MSS files in your browser.
+You can also use your own preferred text editor (sublime, notepad, vim, emacs). this is especially useful when you have multiple MSS files in your browser.
+If you edit your file in your text editor, tilemill will automatically should automatically detect the changes and allow you to click save within tilemill [verify]

 (also note, the order of your MSS files, from left to right within your tilemill - does not matter).
 Neither do the names of the MSS files - they do not have to match the name of your layers.
 Use whatever names that are easy for you to remember.